rastamanjohn/bootanimations/index.md

 - replace the files with an [**app**](https://play.google.com/store/apps/details?id=com.jrummy.apps.boot.animations)
 - flash a **magisk** module

-The app way is reccomended, as it's the most painless way.
+The app way is recommended, as it's the most painless way.
 The zip files in the [**channel**](https://t.me/bootanmtsgallery) are just the bootanimation.zip, so either you can use the app, or you can do it manually.
 If so you need to rename the file approprietaly, if you use the app it will do it for you.

 These zip files **are not** flashable with magisk/recovery.
 I might make further on a guide how to make it flashable, tho I'm sure there is one already on XDA.